daviddonna/minform/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to minform's documentation!
+Welcome to Minform's documentation!
 ======================================

+This package is available on github, at https://github.com/daviddonna/minform.

 Contents:

 .. toctree::
    :maxdepth: 2

-   readme
    installation
    usage
    contributing
    authors
-   history

 Indices and tables
 ==================